NewsHawaii Wildfires Burn Homes, Force Evacuations As Strong Winds Fan Flames

 Acting Governor Sylvia Luke issued an emergency proclamation on behalf of Gov. Josh Green, who is traveling, and activated the Hawaii National Guard.

-A wildfire is seen in Maui, Hawaii, on Tuesday.
+A 3/08/09/at-least-six-killed-as-wildfire-rips-through-historic-maui-town-of-lahaina/">wildfire is seen in Maui, Hawaii, on Tuesday.
 Fire crews on Maui were battling multiple blazes concentrated in two areas.

 DOMINIKA DURISOVA via Reuters